-Whether students want to develop a new way of restoring wetlands and shorelines, design solutions for managing the effects of pollution or solve the mystery of red tides, a master's in oceanography from Florida Tech provides expert training in some of the most diverse marine environments in the world.
+Whether students want to develop a new way of restoring wetlands and shorelines, or to design solutions for managing the effects of pollution, or to solve the mystery of red tides, a master’s in oceanography from Florida Tech provides expert training in some of the most diverse marine environments in the world.

 Studying for a master’s in oceanography at Florida Tech provides students options to specialize in these five areas of specialization: